Best Products UK

 The verdict

 Reviewer consensus points to the JLL IC400 Pro.
-T3 rate it 'the best mid-range indoor bike you can buy in the UK', Wired UK note the 22kg flywheel gives it a smoother ride than bikes £200 more expensive, and Stuff describe it as 'the JLL most home-gym builders end up buying'.
+T3, Wired UK and Stuff all rank it the strongest mid-range indoor bike on the UK market in 2026 — the 22kg flywheel gives it a smoother ride than bikes a tier above, and it's the JLL most reviewers say home-gym builders settle on after looking at the field.
 Magnetic resistance, silent drive belt, 7-function LCD, and a build that survives daily 45-minute sessions over years.
 For most readers this is the right balance of price and quality.

-Above £1,000, the question is screen vs no-screen.
-NordicTrack S22i (£1,799) and Echelon EX-5s (£1,349) both have huge rotating touchscreens for live and on-demand classes.
-The Schwinn 800IC at £799 is the no-screen alternative — Bluetooth pairs to your phone or tablet and you stream Zwift or Peloton off your own device.
-For most readers, the £1,000 saved on a Schwinn buys a lot of class subscriptions.
+At the premium tier, the question is screen vs no-screen.
+The NordicTrack S22i and Echelon EX-5s both have huge rotating touchscreens for live and on-demand classes.
+The Schwinn 800IC is the no-screen alternative — Bluetooth pairs to your phone or tablet and you stream Zwift or Peloton off your own device.
+For most readers, the money saved on the Schwinn buys a lot of class subscriptions.

-Under £250, the XTERRA FB150 folding bike is the budget pick reviewers consistently rate as the best £199 you can spend on indoor cardio.
+At the budget tier, the XTERRA FB150 folding bike is the pick reviewers consistently rank as the strongest cardio purchase at this price point.
 It folds to fit a wardrobe, has 8 magnetic resistance levels, and has more long-term reviewer hours than any other budget bike on this list.
 Don't expect to do hour-long Zwift races on it.
 Do expect it to last five years of 30-minute sessions.

 Frequently asked